Way #6

 The results were not predictable.
 Yours are not likely to be predictable either, and the differences offer a rich opportunity for an excellent discussion.
 Ours lasted over two hours, including why we differed and what we wanted to do more of in the future.
 We made some notes and ended up with a valuable growth plan.
 We still have more potential.

 Daily distractions and life stresses inevitably conspire to pull us off course.
 The beauty of these goals is that there is always room to learn more about them, and about ourselves as well.
 As Rilke wrote, “we must learn to love,” and “this learning is ever a committed and enduring process.”
-Our experience is that learning to love tenderly is deeply fulfilling, and promises exquisite results.
+Our experience is that learning to love tenderly is deeply fulfilling, and produces exquisite results!

 WE ARE GRATEFUL TO YOU, DEAR READERS

 If you are reading this paragraph, it usually means you have read all of these chapters.
 If true, we thank you for persisting, and hope that you feel rewarded for your effort.
 We’re hoping that by this point, you have grown in loving tenderly.
 We would love to know if you found something particularly helpful to your couple relationship.
 We’d also love to learn if something really didn’t work for you.
-You can email us at cheryl.bob@tenderly.com with any comments you have.
+There will be a Facebook page for Loving Tenderly shortly after the book is published, and we will look for comments there.
+Thank you in advance for commenting.

 From our hearts to yours, we wish you continued growth in loving tenderly!